kumahq/kuma-website/docs/docs/dev/security/dp-auth.md

    ::::
    All new connections to the control plane now require tokens signed with the new signing key.

+### Token rotation

+In case you need to generate a new token for Dataplane or you are using Projected Service Account Token on Kubernetes it is possible to reload it dynamically in `kuma-dp`.
+To enable this behaviour you need to set `kuma-cp` configuration property `dpServer.auth.useTokenPath` to `true`.
+When the property is enabled `kuma-dp` should detect that the token file has changed and is going to reload the token and use it when a new connection to `kuma-cp` is established.

 ### Multizone

 When running in multizone, mode we can generate data plane proxy token both on global and zone control plane.